fabric/fabric/docs/tutorial.rst

 information is not present, which can be handy if you have a small network of inter-operating tasks (see :ref:`env` below for more.)
-You can probably guess what `prompt` does -- it's a convenient wrapper around Python's `raw_input` builtin that asks the user to enter a string, useful for interactive fabfile tasks.
+You can probably guess what `prompt` does -- it's a convenient wrapper around Python's `raw_input` builtin that asks the user to enter a string, useful for interactive tasks.